volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 ### Test Assertions

 `jtcop` also underscores the need to validate assertions in tests.
-Recall the [Gap Identification](#gap-identification) section?
 Several tools out there offer similar checks.
 Yet, many of them focus solely on JUnit assertions or only catch high-level errors. `jtcop` supports both Hamcrest and JUnit assertions and adheres to stricter guidelines for assertions.
 To paint a clearer picture, let's dive into a few code snippets.

 ```java